 Help your community!
 We are always looking to add new places to help out new spearos and pros alike.
 So get involved, write up a location and send it through to support the sport and help it grow.

-Another touristy beach that produces Pollock, mullet and bass.
-You are heading to the point on the right and beyond.
-You can gain entry from the beach which is a longer swim or there is overgrown path you can take via walking up past the restaurant.
-If you are swimming out from the beach keep your … Read more
+The stomping ground for many of us at the shop — this is another touristy beach that has produced some good Pollock, Mullet, Bass, Flatties on the sand and even the occasional Cuttlefish.
+You can gain entry from the beach or there is overgrown path you can take via walking up past the restaurant.
+If … Read more

 This is a very busy tourist beach so if the suns out expect a lot of very concerned looks as you march towards the ocean looking like a navy seal.
 If the tide is out then it’s a bit of stomp and if its in, it’s a bit of swim past the shallow water.
 You … Read more